Skip to main content

 1. 1.
 Baseline your annual carrying costs and obligations.

-3. 3.
-Compare realistic net rental outcomes against fee/loan exposure.

 4. 4.
+Compare real net rental outcomes against fee, loan, and stress exposure.

-If rental does not cover risk and cashflow, move to exit planning quickly.
+5. 5.
+If rental does not materially change the economics, move to exit planning quickly.

 Fast indicators renting is not the right fit

-• No consistent inquiries or bookings during your test window.
+• No consistent inquiries or bookings arrive during your test window.

-• Net proceeds fail to offset maintenance fees and debt obligations.
+• Net proceeds fail to offset maintenance fees, debt obligations, and transaction costs.

-• Ownership stress remains high even with occasional rental income.
+• Ownership stress remains high even when you occasionally rent the interval.

 FAQ